gayanku/greyscale-colorization/Readme.md

 > ⚠️ **Note**
 Not all grayscale images can be accurately colorized, especially in the absence of visual cues, contextual information, or semantic understanding.
 This is expected and considered normal for edge cases.

+Note how, in the re-colored image, the model interprets the scene as occurring during sunset (which is fine) and colors the bridge and water accordingly.
+However, it paints the wake of the boat yellow, likely due to mapping white to yellow.
+This can be interpreted as a lack of full image understanding, which is challenging in some contexts.